 vWD is caused by a genetic defect.
 The specific defect varies by the type of vWD, for example:

-Many people with the vWD gene have very mild symptoms or none at all.
+Many people with the vWD gene have mild symptoms or none at all.
 It may only be noticed after an injury or medical procedure.

 Type 3 vWD can also result in severe bleeding events with no apparent cause.
 This type can also cause bleeding into the joints.
 This can cause pain and swelling in joints.